Rene Bonfils – 14th October 1355

 John and the Earl worked long into the night.
 John defended himself.

 “I agree it did not go well but what else could I do.
-I believe I represented Ximene’s requirements accurately.
+I believe I represented Ximene’s and the Prince’s requirements accurately.
 Is it possible to proceed without the Compte?”

 The Earl thought for a while and slowly whirled his armagnac around his glass.